rishabhmall2007/mnist-neural-network/README.md

 ~93% accuracy on MNIST test set after 500 iterations

 ## Run it
-Open directly on Kaggle: [add your Kaggle notebook link here]
+Open directly on Kaggle: https://www.kaggle.com/code/rishabhmall/nnscratch

 ## What I learned
-Built forward propagation, backpropagation, and gradient descent from scratch.
+Learn essential math topics of a Neural network like Backpropagation, Gradient Descent and learnt practical use of Linear Algebra and Calculus in the field of Machine Learning.